Are Passive ETFs Making Stock Markets More Fragile?

 What it means for different economic actors

-Passive investors should understand that index funds are not risk-free.
-An S&P 500 fund concentrated in 10 stocks at 35% of total weight is a concentrated bet on large-cap U.S. tech — not the broad diversification that “500 stocks” implies.
-Adding international, small-cap, and equal-weighted exposure can reduce this hidden concentration.
+Passive investors can note that index funds are not risk-free.
+An S&P 500 fund concentrated in 10 stocks at 35% of total weight historically constitutes a concentrated exposure to large-cap U.S. tech — not the broad diversification that “500 stocks” implies.
+International, small-cap, and equal-weighted indexes are among the documented tools in the literature for analyzing this hidden concentration.

 Active managers may find increasing opportunities as passive dominance creates mispricings in less-covered areas of the market.
 Small-cap stocks, international markets, and companies not included in major indexes may offer better alpha opportunities precisely because passive flows don’t reach them.